kwabenasapong/openpldoc/manual/source/mediamanager.rst

 .. image:: pics/mediamanager_presentations_buttons.png

+|button_open| Load a new presentation
-`Load a new presentation:` This brings up a dialog box to find your presentation and list it in OpenLP.
+    This brings up a dialog box to find your presentation and load it into OpenLP.

+|button_delete| Delete the selected presentation
-`Delete the selected Presentation:` This removes your Presentation from the list.
+    This removes your presentation from the list.

-Please note: this will not delete the presentation from your computer, only from
-the OpenLP list.
+    *Please note*: this will not delete the presentation from your computer, only from the OpenLP list.

+|button_preview| Preview the selected presentation
-`Preview the selected Presentation:` Sends your selected Presentation to the Preview window
+    Sends your selected presentation to the preview window.

 `Send the selected Presentation live:` This option will immediately display your selected Presentation live.